shuvaethyneill/SwiftPracticeProjects/README.md

 - Instead of implementing functionality in the body computed property, I decided to extract the functionality into separate functions to have cleaner code
 - Game will end after 10 rounds instead of going on forever
 - When the game is over, I present the user with an alert telling them who has won the game and they can start a new game

+## 14. Apple Calculator

+Currently working on this!
+To test my skills, I want to see if I can recreate the default Calculator app that comes with all the iOS mobile devices.
+I have a basic version working right now but am working towards optimizing.